gardener/gardener/docs/deployment/gardenlet_api_access.md

 ## Flow Diagram

 The following diagram shows how the two plugins are included in the request flow of a `gardenlet`.
-When they are not enabled then the `kube-apiserver` is internally authorizing the request via RBAC before forwarding the request directly to the `gardener-apiserver`, i.e., the `gardener-admission-controller` would not be consulted (this is not entirely correct because it also serves other admission webhook handlers, but for simplicity reasons this document focuses on the API access scope only).
+When they are not enabled, then the `kube-apiserver` is internally authorizing the request via RBAC before forwarding the request directly to the `gardener-apiserver`, i.e., the `gardener-admission-controller` would not be consulted (this is not entirely correct because it also serves other admission webhook handlers, but for simplicity reasons this document focuses on the API access scope only).

 When enabling the plugins, there is one additional step for each before the `gardener-apiserver` responds to the request.